 The procedures for addressing reports of possible violations under this policy provide for prompt, fair, and impartial investigation and resolution.
-Upon receipt of a report, the Title IX Coordinator will conduct a meeting as soon as possible to discuss the key facts of the report, immediate and ongoing resources available to the student for his/her well-being, the right to seek medical treatment and contact law enforcement (if applicable, and with assistance, if desired), the importance of preserving evidence (if applicable), any safety and security concerns, the need for possible interim measures and remedies, confidentiality considerations, and other processes, procedures, and considerations addressed within this policy.
+Upon receipt of a report, the Title IX Coordinator will conduct a meeting as soon as possible to discuss the key facts of the report, immediate and ongoing resources available to the student for his/her/their well-being, the right to seek medical treatment and contact law enforcement (if applicable, and with assistance, if desired), the importance of preserving evidence (if applicable), any safety and security concerns, the need for possible supportive measures, confidentiality considerations, and other processes, procedures, and considerations addressed within this policy.

 The Title IX Coordinator will ask the Complainant questions to get a basic understanding of the reported conduct in order to appropriately assess how to proceed.
+If the individual wishes to move forward, a Formal Complaint must be filed in order for the report to proceed to an investigation.

-At the conclusion of the meeting, and if the individual wishes to move forward, the Title IX Coordinator will determine whether the reported facts, if true, could constitute a violation of this policy.
+At the conclusion of the meeting - if the individual wishes to move forward and has filed a Formal Complaint, the Title IX Coordinator will determine whether the reported facts, if true, could constitute a violation of this policy.
 If yes, the Title IX Coordinator will determine whether to proceed through Formal or Informal Resolution (as further discussed below).
-Determinations will be made and communicated to the Complainant in writing within three (3) calendar days of the Intake Meeting.
+Determinations will be made and communicated to the Complainant in writing within three (3) business days of the Intake Meeting.